 Design and Technology

 As a designer they produce a detailed portfolio covering the following key topics: research; outlining initial ideas; development and modification of these ideas; production charts; modifications; evaluation; social and moral issues.
-The student will develop the key concepts of Design Technology and be aware when designing new products, considering new technologies and their impact on the environment.
+The student will develop the key concepts of design technology and be aware when designing new products, considering new technologies and their impact on the environment.
 They will also explore past and current design trends and iconic design to see how design has evolved.
-It is planned in 4 stages:
+It is planned in four stages:

 Key Stage 3:

 The design process should be rooted in real life, relevant contexts to give meaning to learning.
 Students will be given choice and a range of tools to choose freely from.
-To evaluate, children should be able to evaluate their own products against a design criteria.
+Children should be able to evaluate their own products against a design criteria.
 Each of these steps should be rooted in technical knowledge and vocabulary.
-DT is taught to a high standard, where each of the stages are given equal weight.
-DT in Key Stage 3 are taught in short blocks.
+Design and technology is taught to a high standard, where each of the stages are given equal weight.
+Design and Technology in Key Stage 3 are taught in short blocks.
 The key skills we teach our students are:

 - Sewing and textiles